informalsystems/tendermint-rs/docs/architecture/adr-002-lite-client.md

 ### Publisher

-For now, the publisher just logs an error, write the conflicting commits to a file, and exits.
+For now, the publisher just logs an error, writes the conflicting commits to a file, and exits.
 We leave it to a future document to describe how this information can actually be published to the blockchain so the validators can be punished.
 Tendermint may need to expose a new RPC endpoint to facilitate this.